- Faculty Directory

 Professor Belcher came to MIT in 1971, to work with Professors Herbert Bridge and Alan Lazarus, who had the plasma probe on board Mariner 5.
 Just after he arrived, the Space Plasma Group wrote a proposal for the Voyager mission to Jupiter and Saturn.
 After reaching these two planets, as well as Uranus and Neptune, Voyager is still going strong.
 In its most recent incarnation, it is referred to as the Voyager Interstellar Mission.
 Within the next ten years, it is probable that the MIT plasma instrument on Voyager 2 will make measurements in the interstellar medium.

 Professor Belcher has twice received the NASA Exceptional Scientific Achievement Medal, once for contributions to the understanding of the plasma dynamics of the Jovian magnetosphere, in 1980, and once for his role as principal investigator on the Plasma Science Experiment on Voyager during the Neptune encounter, in 1990.
 In 2004, the Institute awarded Belcher with the Class of '22 professorship, designed to honor "a tenured faculty member with a record of excellence in education, with respect to both curriculum development and classroom teaching."
 He is the Associate Chair of the MIT Faculty in AY 2013-2015.
 He is a MacVicar Faculty Fellow.
+He has been recently awarded a 2015 MIT Excellence awards and named an 2016 Oersted Medal Recipient.

 - Dori Y. J. and J.W.
 Belcher, How Does Technology-Enabled Active Learning Affect Undergraduate Students’ Understanding of Electromagnetism Concepts?, The Journal of the Learning Sciences, 14(2), 243-279, 2005.